 Bryan Lee Miller

 Dr. Bryan Lee Miller is an associate professor of criminal justice and criminology.
-He earned his Ph.D. from the University of Florida, and his research and teaching interests are in drugs and society, offender reentry and reintegration, and criminal justice policy.
-He currently serves as the graduate coordinator and was the recipient of the 2014 Georgia Southern University Award of Excellence in Contributions to Instruction.
+He earned his Ph.D. from the University of Florida, and his research and teaching interests are in drugs and society, offender reentry and reintegration, and community corrections.
+He was the recipient of the 2014 Georgia Southern University Award of Excellence in Contributions to Instruction.